benlau/quickflux/README.md

  1. AppDispatcher
   1. A singleton Message Dispatcher / Message Queue per QML Engine.
-  2. It guarantees the order of messages are arrived in sequence to listeners (First come first served)
+  2. Avoid out-of-order message processing - It guarantees the order of messages are arrived in sequence to listeners (First come first served)
+  3. Support to setup dependence between listeners / stores
  2. Write QML application in a Flux way.
  3. Helper function for C++ code to listen on QML event / obtain QML singleton instance
  4. Helper components for handling asynchronous sequential workflow.